NEFUJing/NEFUJing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an associate professor and master's supervisor in the Computer Science and Technology major at Northeast Forestry University.
+I am an associate professor and master's supervisor in the Computer Science and Technology major at [Northeast Forestry University](https://www.nefu.edu.cn/).
 The main research directions are: artificial intelligence, deep learning, natural language processing, large models, etc. Prior to this, I obtained a doctoral degree in Computer Science and Technology from [Harbin Engineering University](http://www.hrbeu.edu.cn/) in December 2023.

 In recent years, I have been dedicated to applying technologies such as natural language processing, large models, and neural networks to address practical issues in the fields of policy, law, and regulations, including text analysis, compliance detection, and question-answering systems.

 # 🔥 News

-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.03*: &nbsp;🎉🎉 I am very honored to start my life as an associate professor of Computer Science and Technology at Northeast Forestry University.

 # 📝 Publications